parrt/cs652/projects/smalltalk-compiler.md

 ### Class, method syntax

 Smalltalk has no file format or syntax for class definitions because it was all done in a code browser.
 In our case, we need a file format and some very simple syntax will suffice.
-The following class definition for `Array` demonstrates all bits of the syntax:
+The following class definition for `Array` demonstrates all bits of the syntax except fields:

 ```
 class Array : Collection [